 You do not have to have an Audible subscription to purchase these deals.
 You can still listen to the audio books through your account or on the Audible app.
 I still recommend signing up for the Audible trial to claim your 2 free audio books.

 What are some free or cheap audio books available on Audible?

 The deals change regularly.
 One of the best sites I have found for current Audible deals is the Read Aloud Revival.
-Sarah has an amazing podcast that I love but you can find the deals on her Read Aloud Revival Facebook page or Instagram feed.
+Sarah has an amazing podcast that I love but you can find the deals on her Read Aloud Revival Facebook page.
 Here are some other examples of good deals on some whispersync books.
 Remember, purchase the Kindle book (even if it’s free) first so you can get the Audible discounted deal.

 - The Adventures of Tom Sawyer (Kindle $0 – Audible $0.99)